jwinn03/jwinn03.github.io/projects/2025-08-25-pitch-sensor-interface.md

 ![](\assets\images\pitch-sensor-interface\Capture5.PNG)
 ![](\assets\images\pitch-sensor-interface\Capture7.PNG)

-Eventually, with some help from Anthropic's latest coding model, Claude 4.5 Sonnet (I tried to limit usage of LLMs for use as a highly specifyable encyclopedia and not for code-writing duties), I was able to combine the audio player and accuracy chart into one visual element.
+Eventually, with some help from Anthropic's latest coding model, Claude 4.5 Sonnet (I tried to limit usage of LLMs for use as a highly specifiable encyclopedia and not for code-writing duties), I was able to combine the audio player and accuracy chart into one visual element.
 This was done by having a hidden audio player element, controlled with a custom HTML play/pause button, as well as implementing scrubbing by using chart.js to monitor for clicks on the graph.

 Other refinements included:
 - Adding the ability to pan and zoom the chart, which is important for particularly long audio tracks.
 - Stopping a "point" rendering for every single data point of accuracy history, which would lead to absolute chaos when a large audio file was zoomed out.
 It worked to just remove the lines between points
 - Adding highlighting of low clarity zones.
 This was done by lightly coloring in regions around any low clarity points, which naturally results in large bands of blue when there are many consecutive low clarity points.
-- User-changable options, including changing whether the y-axis is accuracy percentage or error in cents, and the frequency of A4 (440hz by default)
+- User-changeable options, including changing whether the y-axis is accuracy percentage or error in cents, and the frequency of A4 (440hz by default)
-- In the case of long files, limiting the initial scope to a more visually managable time frame instead of showing every point in the whole file at once
+- In the case of long files, limiting the initial scope to a more visually manageable time frame instead of showing every point in the whole file at once
+- Implementing direct microphone input from the browser.
+This took more work than I thought it would.

 I could have also implemented highlighting of low accuracy zones.
 However, I chose not to because what is acceptable accuracy-wise depends on context and the player's own practice goals; the graph is plenty of visualization.